rusty-scratch/sb-itchy/README.md

-# mcscratchy
+# mc-itchy
-Create Scratch project in pure Rust.
+Build simple Scratchy project in Rust

-This project build Scratch project using Rust's powerful type system.
-In development
+See mc-scratchy for advance builder